 (a) Services Support.
 Subscriber has direct access to Notarize personnel responsible for troubleshooting, receipt of Incident reports and general questions regarding the use and operation of the Services , including support for new account onboarding.
 Subscriber also has access to Notarize’s technical management support personnel for escalation purposes.

 (b) General User Support.
 Notarize provides User support during business hours for general inquiries regarding use of the Services such as non-technical “how-to” questions and other minor technical questions.

 (c) Service Updates.
 Notarize provides, at no additional charge to Subscriber, any available Updates to the Services within 15 days from the date that the Update is completed and in a form ready for acceptance testing and implementation.
-Notarize also provides updated User Documentation, as necessary, to reflect any changes to the Service due to an Update or Error Correction.
+Notarize also provides updated User Documentation, as necessary, to reflect any changes to the Service due to an Update or Incident Resolution.

 (d) Helpdesk Support.
-Notarize provides helpdesk support via phone, chat, and email during business hours for resolution of Service Requests.
-Notarize assigns the appropriate priority to all reported or discovered Errors, as reasonably determined by Notarize after consultation with Subscriber and consistent with good industry practices.
+Notarize provides Updates during Scheduled Downtime.
+Notarize assigns the appropriate priority to all reported or discovered Incidents, as reasonably determined by Notarize after consultation with Subscriber and consistent with good industry practices.
 The criteria for assigning a particular priority level are as follows:

-(i).
-Notarize’s Workarounds and Error Corrections will interoperate with all components of the Services in use at the time the Workaround or Error Correction is provided.
-Notarize is responsible for installation of all Error Corrections.
-Help-desk tickets are used to track all Service Requests including Error reports and User inquiries, and remain open until the Service Request has been addressed in the manner shown below:
+Notarize’s Interim Process and Incident Resolutions will interoperate with all components of the Services in use at the time the Interim Process or Incident Resolution is provided.
+Notarize is responsible for installation of all Incident Resolutions.
+Help-desk tickets are used to track all Service Requests including Incident reports and User inquiries, and remain open until the Service Request has been addressed in the manner shown below: